mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

-##### Different styles of playtesting-  conditions for playtesting  & resulting ways of being  - abd  Relational expertise in playtesting
+##### Different styles of playtesting-  conditions for playtesting  & resulting ways of being  - and  Relational expertise in playtesting

 The development of different styles of being in playtesting represented new forms of re-mediated strategies incorporating home practices and new introduced repertoires.